spack/spack-tutorial/tutorial_configuration.rst

    * - concretizer
      - Specializaiton of the concretizer behavior (reuse, unification, etc)
    * - compilers
-     - Definie the compilers that spack can use (required and system specific)
+     - Define the compilers that Spack can use (required and system specific)
    * - mirrors
      - Locations where spack can look for stashed source or binary distributions
    * - packages